EventStore/documentation/docs/clients/grpc/README.md

 [comment]: <> (Complete the form below to generate the connection string and examples for different languages and SDKs.)

-## Connection details
+[comment]: <> (## Connection details)

-This page can help you to generate the connection string for a single-node or cluster deployment of EventStoreDB.
-You can use one of the following methods:
+[comment]: <> (This page can help you to generate the connection string for a single-node or cluster deployment of EventStoreDB.
+You can use one of the following methods:)

-- Use the [Event Store Cloud](https://eventstore.com/cloud) cluster ID.
+[comment]: <> (- Use the [Event Store Cloud]&#40;https://eventstore.com/cloud&#41; cluster ID.)

-- Use the address of any node of a self-hosted cluster or single-node deployment.
-You need to have access to the node for the discovery feature to work.
+[comment]: <> (- Use the address of any node of a self-hosted cluster or single-node deployment.
+You need to have access to the node for the discovery feature to work.)

-- Specify the deployment details manually.
+[comment]: <> (- Specify the deployment details manually.)

 [comment]: <> (<Connection></Connection>)

 ## Connecting to EventStoreDB

+For your application to start communicating with EventStoreDB, you need to instantiate the client, and configure it accordingly.
+Below, you will find instructions for supported SDKs.

 ### Required packages